Tokneneng: History

-Another origin story involves a balut vendor in Cubao.
-Accidentally dropping the balut they were selling, they peeled off the shells and deep-fried it in the batter instead of discarding it.
-This unexpected culinary experiment led to the creation of both tokneneng and its close cousin, kwek-kwek.
+Battered eggs as Philippine street food is said to have started with a balut vendor in Cubao.
+Accidentally dropping the balut they were selling, they peeled off the shells and deep-fried it in batter instead of discarding it.
+(Since balut is made from duck eggs, this points to kwek kwek being used for such, named in imitation of ducks' quacking, before it was used for quail eggs.)
 Yet another possibility is that street eateries (karinderya) repurpose leftover balut and penoy by deep-frying them for the next day.